getify/You-Dont-Know-JS/get-started/ch2.md

 // Kyle
 ```

 JS arrays can hold any value type, either primitive or object (including other arrays).
-As we'll see towards the end of Chapter 3, even functions are values that can be held in arrays or objects.
+As we'll see toward the end of Chapter 3, even functions are values that can be held in arrays or objects.

 | NOTE: |
 | :--- |